Arumugam-kishor/Arumugam-kishor/README.md

 - 👋 Hi, I’m @Arumugam-kishor
-- 👀 I’m interested in Exploring things
-- 🌱 I’m currently puruing my bachelors in Information Technology
-- 📫 Want to reach me ?
-Ping me here : arumugam.ak311@gmail.com
+- 📫 reach me here : arumugam.ak311@gmail.com

 <!---
 Arumugam-kishor/Arumugam-kishor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.